edmundhung/conform/docs/ja/api/react/future/useControl.md

 ### `value: string | undefined`

-The current value of the base input.
-It will be undefined for multi-select, file inputs, or checkbox group.
+Current value of the base input.
+Undefined if the registered input is a multi-select, file input, or checkbox group.

 ### `options: string[] | undefined`

-The selected options of the base input.
-Use this with multi-select or checkbox groups.
+Selected options of the base input.
+Defined only when the registered input is a multi-select or checkbox group.

 ### `checked: boolean | undefined`

-The checked state of the base input.
-Use this with checkbox or radio inputs.
+Checked state of the base input.
+Defined only when the registered input is a single checkbox or radio input.

 ### `files: File[] | undefined`

-The files selected with the base input.
-Use this with file inputs.
+Selected files of the base input.
+Defined only when the registered input is a file input.

 ### `register: (element: HTMLInputElement | HTMLSelectElement | HTMLTextareaElement | Array<HTMLInputElement>) => void`

-Registers the base input element.
-This is required to sync the state of the input with the control and emits events.
-You can register a checkbox/ radio groups by passing an array of input elements.
+Registers the base input element(s).
+Accepts a single input or an array for groups.

 ### `change(value: string | string[] | File | File[] | FileList | boolean): void`

-Updates the state of the base input with both the [change](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event) and [input](https://developer.mozilla.org/en-US/docs/Web/API/Element/input_event) events emitted.
-Use this when you need to change the input value programmatically.
+Programmatically updates the input value and emits both [change](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event) and [input](https://developer.mozilla.org/en-US/docs/Web/API/Element/input_event) events.

 ### `blur(): void`

-Emits the [blur](https://developer.mozilla.org/en-US/docs/Web/API/Element/blur_event) and [focusout](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusout_event) events as if the user left the input.
-This does not actually removes keyboard focus from the current element.
-It just triggers the events.
+Emits [blur](https://developer.mozilla.org/en-US/docs/Web/API/Element/blur_event) and [focusout](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusout_event) events.
+Does not actually move focus.

 ### `focus(): void`

-Emits the [focus](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus) and [focusin](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusin_event) events as if the user focused on the input.
+Emits [focus](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus) and [focusin](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusin_event) events.
 This does not move the actual keyboard focus to the input.
-Use native DOM methods like `inputElement.focus()` if you want to move the focus to the input element.
+Use `element.focus()` instead if you want to move focus to the input.

 ## Example Usage